datagrok-ai/public/help/datagrok/navigation/views/table-view.md

 **Hamburger (![](../../../uploads/icons/hamburger-menu.png)) icon** that appears when you hover over a column header or the top of a viewer.

+To see a complete list of available controls, visit [Controls](../shortcuts.md).

 ### Columns

 Properties: